mayosemmel/osm-to-3dprint/README.md

 This project relies on several libraries, including OSM, overpass-api, osmnx, shapely, trimesh, and numpy-stl.

 ## Sample Usage
-Please use the productive branch for a working experience.
-The main Branch might be in developement and therefore not working or working incorrectly
+The whole project needs to be consideres work in progress.
+Most of the times the main branch should work but please consider using older commits if not.

-Adjust the GPS coordinates to define the bounding box of the area you wish to export:
+Adjust the GPS coordinates to define the bounding box of the area you wish to export.
+There are two options to do that, either use a center and a square size or define a box by coordinates.

+#bbox = square_poly(Latitude, Longitude, Square Size in Meter)
+bbox = square_poly(48.32950556656733, 10.90461275575229, 1000) #Augsburg Example
 ```
-# Example bounding box: min Longitude , min Latitude , max Longitude , max Latitude
+#bbox = min Longitude , min Latitude , max Longitude , max Latitude
 bbox = (4.87123, 52.35893, 4.93389, 52.38351) # Amsterdam Example
 ```